marcelvoss/MVDribbbleKit/README.md

 No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required because this wrapper makes use of NSURLSession.

+Make sure that you read the [Terms & Guidelines](http://developer.dribbble.com/terms/) before using it.

 **Important: it is not recommended to use the current version in production.**

 ## Installation